20 week course

 This course is for students with scores of IELTS (Academic) for UKVI 5.0 overall (with 4.5 in writing and all other sub-scores at 4.0 or higher) who have an academic course entry requirement of IELTS 6.5.

-These Academic Schools accepted this programme for courses with IELTS 6.5 entry in 2017.
+These Academic Schools will accept this programme for courses with IELTS 6.5 entry in 2018.

 - Geography and Planning

 - Optometry (undergraduate only)